gregberns/gregberns.github.io/code/dev/index.md

 + Pushed team to improve internal processes (weekly meetings, better communication)
 + Mentored and trained consultants, developers and support techs
 + Assisted potential customers in proof of concept testing and pre-sales activity

+####APIs & SDKs

+Primary developer, building the interface between InfoBurst and the SAP Business Objects Platform (BO).
+When Business Objects version 4.0 (BI4.0) was released, there was major changes made to the SDKs.
+This required us to re-write the interface between InfoBurst and BO.
+I was in charge of writting both the initial BI4.0 Java interface, and later, the BI4.1 Web Service interface.

+* Business Objects 4.0 Web Wervice - REST based API
+* Business Objects 4.1 Java SDK
+* Business Objects XI3.1 Web Service and Full Client SDK's

+#####BI 4.1 Web Service Challenges

+In a later version of BI4.0, they released a RESTful API, that was leaps and bounds better than any API released by BO previously.
+But, because parts of the API were incomplete, there were some challenges actually implementing a backwards compatible interface.

+The issue was, and continues to be, that the implementation of the BI4.1 REST API did not do everything we needed it to do.
+That meant that we could not be fully backwards compatible, which would not be acceptable, especially for many current customers.

+To deal with this, the implementation had to deal with not one, but three different BI4 APIs/SDKs, and provide a single interface back to the InfoBurst Platform.
+This meant the code needed to work with a REST API, a SOAP SDK, and a 'Fat Client' SDK.
+Each one needed to be tied together, so the calls from the InfoBurst platform were seamless.

+Once implemented, the new interface was deployed at client sites, and provided significant performance improvements, and is now utilized at a majority of InfoBurst sites.

+#####BI 4.1 Java SDK Challenges

+When Business Objects released the 4.0 version, the previous APIs used, were either depricated, or broken.
+To get a solution working, the only API to use was their Java SDK.

+InfoBurst is a .NET application, and there are no easy ways to interface between a .NET and Java application.
+If we could solve this problem, we could provide our customers with a solution and help us get new customers during a time of great demand.

+The first step was to convert 6,000 lines of VB.NET code into Java code, to ensure we could achieve what was needed through the Java SDK.

+Once we knew the functions we needed were possible, we needed to build a 'Bridge' between the .NET and Java processes.
+To do this, a new Java process was started, which started a SOAP API 'server'.
+From there, the .NET application could start a SOAP client and send messages to the Java 'server'.
+Once the processing was complete on the .NET side, it needed to tell the Java server to shut down and kill its own process.

+This was quite challenging to get working, but it allowed us to get 'ahead of the curve', and release a version of InfoBurst that supported BI4.0 almost a year and a half before the new API was released.
+This resulted in several sales to new customers, who were moving to the new BI version.